 We researched and found the best apps on the market to help court reporters be productive and organized.
 After all, you've got enough on your plate with attorneys' demands and busy schedules to spend your precious free-time searching for helpful apps.

 Here are some of our favorite apps that keep us organized, productive, and (best of all) less stressed despite coronavirus fears.

 Note Taking and To-Do Lists

 Evernote is one of the most popular and effective apps for taking notes, compiling to-do lists, and organizing your life as a whole.
 You can build task lists, chat and share content with friends, and sync across all platforms.
-Whiteboard is also a great option, depending on your user interface preference.
+Ulysses is also a great option, depending on your user interface preference.

 You're probably already familiar with storage apps like Dropbox and Google Drive.
 It's important to invest some time in a file-sharing system like these to not only make your work life more productive and organized, but also your personal life.
 These secure sites are great places to keep things organized and readily available like bills, invoices, contacts, and images, as well as your important work documents.

 One of the real downfalls to logging into most apps and websites on a phone is trying to remember your dozens of intricate passwords.
 In order to make your life easier, apps like 1Password and Dashlane securely store all of your passwords in one place, and automatically fill them in when you login to an app or website.